brentvollebregt/nitratine.net/posts/the-nitratine-project/post.md

 Under that is a "Delete Article" section.
 This allows you to delete an article by entering a sub and an article name.

-Under that is a "Upload Article" section.
+Under that is an "Upload Article" section.
 This allows you to upload a zip file of an article by adding a file and entering a sub and an article name.
-These files need to be in the zip immediately (top level).
+These files need to be in the zip immediately (top-level).
 You will need to re-scrape to add these new articles.

 These articles will be found at www.yourdomain.com/sub/article. e.g. nitratine.pythonanywhere.com/apps/colour